prd N t_event n_dephase t_dephase t_correlate compute-ID seed keyword value ...

 In the second stage, each replica runs dynamics continuously, stopping every t_event steps to check if a transition event has occurred.
 This check is performed by quenching the system and comparing the resulting atom coordinates to the coordinates from the previous basin.
 The first time through the PRD loop, the “previous basin” is the set of quenched coordinates from the initial state of the system.

 A quench is an energy minimization and is performed by whichever algorithm has been defined by the min_style command.
 Minimization parameters may be set via the min_modify command and by the min keyword of the PRD command.
 The latter are the settings that would be used with the minimize command.
-Note that typically, you do not need to perform a highly-converged minimization to detect a transition event.
+Note that typically, you do not need to perform a highly-converged minimization to detect a transition event, though you may need to in order to prevent a set of atoms in the system from relaxing to a saddle point.

 The event check is performed by a compute with the specified compute-ID.
 Currently there is only one compute that works with the PRD command, which is the compute event/displace command.
 Other event-checking computes may be added.
 Compute event/displace checks whether any atom in the compute group has moved further than a specified threshold distance.
 If so, an “event” has occurred.